stephrdev/django-formwizard/docs/gettingstarted.rst

 To use the formwizard, you have to subclass `formwizard.forms.FormWizard` and add at least a `done` method.
 There are much more methods you could override.
 But now, there is no need for it.

 If you use `formwizard.forms.FormWizard`, you have to define a storage backend manually.
-To get rid of this, django-formwizard provides to predefined storage backend formwizards.
+To get rid of this, django-formwizard provides two predefined storage backend formwizards.
 SessionFormWizard and CookieFormWizard.
 The SessionFormWizard will store the step-formdata in a session and the CookieFormWizard will save the formdata in a cookie (which is protected against manipulation).

 For example, the formwizard will look for a template in the template directory using the following filename: `formwizard/wizard.html`.
 But this file is no complete html page.
 It has not <form> tags or <body>/<html> stuff.
 To change this behaviour, you can override the `get_template` method and return a list of templates to use.